uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

-## Change the base OS for supported SUSE Manager product_versions
+## Change the base OS for supported SUSE Manager versions

 You can specifiy a base OS for `suse_manager` modules by specifying an `image` variable.
 There is a default selection if nothing is specified.
-Please note that not all SUSE Manager product_versions support all OSs, refer to official documentation to select a compatible OS.
-In particular, `opensuse423` can presently only be used for the `head` product_version.
+Please note that not all SUSE Manager versions support all OSs, refer to official documentation to select a compatible OS.
+In particular, `opensuse423` can presently only be used for the `head` version.

-The following example creates a SUSE Manager server using "nightly" packages from product_version 3 based on SLES 12 SP2:
+The following example creates a SUSE Manager server using "nightly" packages from version 3 based on SLES 12 SP2:

 ```hcl
 module "suma3pg" {